 Elderly Housing.
 Any residential premises available for lease by elderly or disabled individuals which is financed or subsidized in whole or in part by state or federal housing programs established primarily to furnish housing rather than housing and personal services, and which was never licensed under M.G.L. c.
 111.

 EOEA.
 The Executive Office of Elder Affairs.

+EOHHS Agency.
+The Executive Office of Health and Human Services (EOHHS) or any department, agency, commission, office, board, division, or any other body within EOHHS as set out in M.G.L. c.
+6A, § 16.

 Evidence Informed Falls Prevention Program.
 The use of the best available knowledge and research to guide the design and implementation of a program to assess Resident risk for falls and establish preventive measures and situational procedures.